Skip to content(if available)orjump to list(if available)

 toss1

-Because while capitalism and "free markets" are excellent for solving some problems, they are not only terrible at solving other problems and make them worse.
+Because while capitalism and "free markets" are excellent for solving some problems such as dynamic resource allocation, they are not only terrible at solving other problems, they actively make them worse.

 Start with any issue related to a commons — a "free market" will ALWAYS turn it into a Tragedy Of The Commons, literally destroying the thing that was most valued.